The Hardest Part

 "Tell her I'm an alcoholic."
 I closed my eyes, "Tell her that I spent more nights drunk than not, that my life is truly pathetic, that I am pathetic."
 And I really didn't want to admit to my wife that I was a failure, she already knew that, she knew what I was.
 But in order to ask for forgiveness, I needed to tell her kind of man I been then, and what kind of man I was now.

 "Hmmm" Dr. Whitewater's soft hum made me open my eyes and look at him.
 He gave me a small sad smile.
-"Why don't you just start with telling her your sorry?"
+"Why don't you just start with telling her you're sorry?"
 He cocked his head to the side, eyebrows raised.

 I was early.
 Like two hours early.
 I felt like a stalker, sitting in my car nearly a block away watching the house.
 I shouldn't be here like this but the talk I had earlier with Dr. Whitewater played over and over in my head.